 Are you trying to play League of Legends, but it won’t load into the game after the Champion Select option and shows the “Reconnect” screen over and over?

-In this article, we’ll walk you through some potential reasons why League of Legends won’t load into the game and discuss a few practical solutions.
+In this article, we’ll walk you through some potential reasons for this loading issue of the game and discuss a few practical solutions.

 Why Is My LoL Stuck On Loading?